adrianmrit/mom/README.md

 `--name "John Doe"`, `--name-person1="John Doe"`, `-name_person1 John` are all valid.
 Note that `"--name John"` is not a named argument because it is surrounded by quotes and contains a space, however `"--name=John"` is valid named argument.

-The first versions used a custom parser, but it takes a lot of work to maintain and it is not as powerful.
-So now the template engine used is [Tera](https://tera.netlify.app/docs/).
-The syntax is based on Jinja2 and Django templates.
-The syntax is very easy and powerful.

 The exported variables are:
 - `args`: The arguments passed to the task.
 If the task is called with `mom say_hi arg1 --name "John"`, then `args` will be `["arg1", "--name", "John"]`.